Cytomegalovirus (CMV) Antibodies, IgM and IgG (Sendout)

 Reference Values:

-CMV IgM: Negative CMV IgG: Negative Interpretation:
+CMV IgM: Negative CMV IgG: Negative Reference values apply to all ages.

 Cautions:

 The CMV IgM and IgG results should not be used alone to diagnose CMV infection.
 Results should be considered in conjunction with clinical presentation, patient history and other laboratory findings.
-In cases of suspected disease, submit a second sample for testing in 10 to 14 days.

-Potential cross-reactivity for CMV IgM may occur with specimens positive for Epstein-Barr virus viral capsid antigen IgM and parvovirus B19 IgM.
+Potential cross-reactivity for CMV IgM may occur with specimens positive for Epstein-Barr virus viral capsid antigen IgM.
+Potential cross-reactivity with autoimmune markers and antibodies against influenza vaccination could not be ruled out.

 Ordering & Collection